-In line with our trust values we wish to develop and promote a culture of dignity, respect and inclusion for all.
+In line with our Trust values, we wish to develop and promote a culture of dignity, respect and inclusion for all.
 We have several different staff networks established that meet regularly to support, promote and advance equality in the workplace.